 Massage therapy is a treatment powerful enough to make a senior dog suffering from debilitating arthritis walk again without a harness.
 This essential rehabilitation modality is integral to a dog’s recovery process, whether recovering from IVDD surgery or a leg injury.

 Dogs love massage sessions with gentle pressure and circular motions on the side of the spine.
 A gentle massage is how massage therapists start a session with a dog recovering from an injury.

-Let’s take a look at how dog massage is changing the veterinary landscape.
+Let’s look at how doggy massage fits into the veterinary landscape.

 Benefits of Dog Massage